revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

         this.id = id;
     }}
 ```
-When using property-based access, Hibernate uses the accessors for both reading and writing the entity state.
-Every other method that will be added to the entity (e.g. helper methods for synchronizing both ends of a bidirectional one-to-many association) will have to be marked with the @Transient annotation.
+When using property-based access, Hibernate uses the accessors for both reading and writing the entity state.Every other method that will be added to the entity (e.g.helper methods for synchronizing both ends of a bidirectional one-to-many association) will have to be marked with the @Transient annotation.

 </blockquote>